danluu/post-mortems/README.md

 [CircleCI](https://circleci.statuspage.io/incidents/hr0mm9xmm3x6).
 A GitHub outage and recovery caused an unexpectedly large incoming load.
 For reasons that aren't specified, a large load causes CircleCI's queue system to slow down, in this case to handling one transaction per minute.

+[Cloudflare](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/).
+A parser bug caused Cloudflare edge servers to return memory that contained private information such as HTTP cookies, authentication tokens, HTTP POST bodies, and other sensitive data.

 [Dropbox](https://blogs.dropbox.com/tech/2014/01/outage-post-mortem/).
 This postmortem is pretty thin and I'm not sure what happened.
 It sounds like, maybe, a scheduled OS upgrade somehow caused some machines to get wiped out, which took out some databases.

 [European Space Agency](https://en.wikipedia.org/wiki/Cluster_%28spacecraft%29?oldid=217305667).
 An overflow occured when converting a 16-bit number to a 64-bit numer in the Ariane 5 intertial guidance system, causing the rocket to crash.
 The actual overflow occured in code that wasn't necessary for operation but was running anyway.
 According to [one account](http://www.around.com/ariane.html), this caused a diagnostic error message to get printed out, and the diagnostic error message was somehow interpreted as actual valid data.
 According to [another account](https://en.wikipedia.org/wiki/Cluster_%28spacecraft%29?oldid=217305667), no trap handler was installed for the overflow.